 A short distance from the remaining complex is the Shaker cemetery, which includes the grave of Ann Lee, and an exact replica of her original headstone.
 Lee was believed to be Christ incarnated in female form.
 Shakers believe that the Divine is both male and female and, therefore, women and men on Earth must be regarded as equal as well.
 The Shakers were also pacifist with respect to politics and war and generally egalitarian, accepting members of all races as equals.

 A tenet of the sect was that each member must remain celibate in order to dedicate and perfect their individual relationship with God.
 This meant that membership consisted almost entirely of converts.
 Although it was difficult to attract new members, the communities did grow as peaceful communities living by the motto of “hands to work, hearts to God”.
 They were an attractive alternative for widows, widowers, orphans, and others for whom the conventions of 19th century life were unappealing.

-The last Shaker left the Watervliet site after selling what was left of the land to Albany county in 1936.
-The Shakers went on to develop similar utopian communities in the United States ranging from Maine to Kentucky.
+The last Shaker left the Watervliet site after selling what was left of the land to Albany county in 1925.
+The Shakers also developed similar utopian communities in the United States ranging from Maine to Kentucky.
 The last Shakers currently reside at the Sabbathday Lake settlement near New Gloucester, Maine.

 Know Before You Go

 The Barn is often rented out for private events such as weddings and gala fundraisers, and many local organizations host gatherings in the Meeting House.
 Watervliet is currently maintained by the Shaker Heritage Society of Albany, New York.
 The Barn and the Meeting House are currently the only buildings that can be used for public and private events.

 Open March to October – Tuesday thru Saturday 10:oo am to 4: 00 pm